athomasoriginal/reveng-edge/web-server-reloaded/README.md

 # Web Server Reloaded

-Where web-server]() illustrated how to start a system based web-server, this is the next iteration.
-We focus on adding the [reloaded-workflow](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded).
-The majority of the changes to make this happen can be found in `dev` and the `deps.edn` file.
+[web-server](https://github.com/tkjone/reveng-edge/tree/master/web-server) illustrated how to start a system based web-server.
+In this project, we focus on adding the [reloaded-workflow](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded).
+The majority of the changes we make to this can be found in `dev` and the `deps.edn` file.

-As with web-server, I have diverged a little from Edge full reloaded workflow to make it easier to understand how it fits in.
+I have diverged a little from Edge full reloaded workflow to make it easier to understand how it fits in.
 Areas of divergence:

 * graphql
 * tests
 * manifold

-See the sections below for a deeper breakdown of how reloaded works.
+* project organization

 ## Quick Start